 North Dakota State Plumbing Board maintains interest bearing cash on deposit at various financial institutions.
 The amounts on deposit were insured by the National Credit Union Administration (NCUA) or FDIC up to \$250,000 per financial institution.
-The Board had \$99,818 and \$16,101 of deposits in excess of NCUA/FDIC coverage at June 30, 2021 and 2020, respectively, which were covered by letters of credit.
+The Board had \$7,222 of deposits in excess of NCUA/FDIC coverage at June 30, 2022, which were covered by letters of credit.
+At June 30, 2023, the Board did not have any deposits in excess of NCUA/FDIC coverage.

 State statute requires the market value of collateral pledged must equal 110% of the deposits not covered by insurance or pledged securities.
-During the years ended June 30, 2021 and 2020, the Board had collateral pledged in excess of the 110% of the deposits not covered by insurance as required by state statute.
+During the years ended June 30, 2023 and 2022, the Board had collateral pledged in excess of the 110% of the deposits not covered by insurance as required by state statute.